How deep convolutional neural networks lose spatial information with training: Empirical observations on real data

+{\paragraph{Invariance to translations via spatial pooling.} Due to weight sharing, i.e. the fact that the same filter $\bm{w}^k_{c,c'}$ is applied to all the local patches $(i,j)$ of the representation, the output of a convolutional layer is \emph{equivariant} to translations by construction: a shift of the input is equivalent to a shift of the output.
+To achieve an \emph{invariant} representation it suffices to sum up the spatial entries of $f_k$---an operation called pooling in CNNs, we refer to it as \emph{spatial} pooling to stress that the sum runs over the spatial indices of the representation.
+Even if there are no pooling layers at initialization, they can be realized by having homogeneous filters, i.e. all the $F\times F$ entries of $\bm{w}^{k+1}_{c,c'}$ are the same.
+Therefore, the closer the filters are to the homogeneous filter, the more they decrease the sensitivity of the representation to local translations.\looseness=-1}

+{\paragraph{Invariance to other transformations via channel pooling.} The example of translations shows that building invariance can be performed by constructing an equivariant representation, and then pooling it.
+Invariance can also be built by pooling {\it across} channels.
+A two-channel example is shown Fig. 2, panel (b), where the filter of the second channel is built so as to produce the same output as the first channel when applied to a rotated input.
+The same idea can be applied more generally, e.g. to the other components of diffeomorphisms—such as local stretchings and shears.
+Below, we refer generically to any operation that build invariance to diffeomorphisms by assembling distinct channels as {\it channel pooling}. \looseness=-2 }

-\paragraph{Disentangling spatial and channel pooling.} The relative sensitivity to diffeomorphisms $R_k$ decreases after each layer throughout the network, as shown in \autoref{fig:Rf_depth}.
-We conclude that spatial and channel pooling are carried out along the whole network.
+\paragraph{Disentangling spatial and channel pooling.} The relative sensitivity to diffeomorphisms $R_k$ of the $k$-th layer representation $f_k$ decreases after each layer, as shown in \autoref{fig:Rf_depth}. {This implies} that spatial {or} channel pooling are carried out along the whole network.
 To disentangle their contribution we perform the following experiment: shuffle at random the connections between channels of successive convolutional layers, while keeping the weights unaltered.
-Channel shuffling amounts to randomly permuting the values of $c, c'$ in \autoref{eq:convolutional_layer}.
-This procedure breaks any learned channel pooling (unless involving all the channels) while not affecting single filters.
-The values of $R_k$ for deep networks after channel shuffling are reported in \autoref{fig:Rf_depth} as dashed lines and compared with the original values of $R_k$ in full lines.
-The two curves overlap for the first part of the networks, implying that channel pooling plays a minor role here, while depart in a second part, where channel pooling has a significant contribution to $R_k$. \looseness=-1
+Channel shuffling amounts to randomly permuting the values of $c, c'$ in \autoref{eq:convolutional_layer}, therefore it breaks any channel pooling while not affecting single filters.
+The values of $R_k$ for deep networks after channel shuffling are reported in \autoref{fig:Rf_depth} as dashed lines and compared with the original values of $R_k$ in full lines. {If only spatial pooling was present in the network, then the two curves would overlap.
+Conversely, if the decrease in $R_k$ was all due to the interactions between channels, then the shuffled curves should be constant.
+Given that neither of these scenarios arises, we conclude that both kinds of pooling are being performed.}